The name Eddeh may well be derived from Syriac or

 Hardeen with its saint Hardini, Bsharri at the foot

-and Byblos, known for Europa,
+and Byblos, known for Europa, Cadmus and the alphabet,

 and Heliopolis-Baalbek with its grandiose temples.

 I think I can say that I know personally nearly

-and exemplary responsible citizens.
+honest and exemplary responsible citizens.
 Eddeh

-monks, religious and nuns.
-Almost every family includes
+many priests, monks, religious and nuns.
+Almost

 Because of Eddeh’s proximity to Byblos, it has no

-tourist facilities properly speaking but all is possible, a dinner, competitions, conferences
+tourist facilities properly speaking but all is

+a festival, a dinner, competitions, conferences